Gibson ES-335: EB-2 and EB-2D

 The EB-2 was first produced in 1958 as the bass version of the ES-335.
 Having the same body as the ES-335, it held a 30.5" scale neck and hardware borrowed directly from the Gibson EB-0.The pickup was actually a single coil with the polepieces on the lower edge of the black cover until mid 1959.The humbucking pickup has the poles in the center of a black cover.
 In 1959, a "baritone-switch" was added to filter the output from the neck humbucker and give it more of a guitar-like sound.
 The EB-2 was discontinued at the end of 1961, being replaced by the EB-3.
-Due to a boom in the use of the EB-2 and its sibling, the Epiphone Rivoli, in the Merseybeat in England in the early sixties, production restarted in 1964, with a 2-pickup version called the EB-2D being added to the line in 1966.
-In 1972 the EB-2 line was discontinued.
+Due to a boom in the use of the EB-2 and its sibling, the Epiphone Rivoli, in the Merseybeat scene in England in the early 1960s, production restarted in 1964.
+A two-pickup version called the EB-2D being added to the line in 1966.
+In 1972, the EB-2 line was discontinued.